questions & answers

 is there a way to avoid a rescheduling fee for 2021??

 Yes!
-You can move your wedding to my off-season during the months of January - May and then again throughout the month of November.
+You can move your wedding to my off-season during the months of January - April and then again throughout the months of November and December.
 You can pick any day of the week, including weekends!
-Or, you can select a weekday (Monday - Thursday) during the peak season
+Or, you can select a weekday or a Sunday during the peak season (May - October).

 but why do we have to pay a rescheduling fee for a